mira97ali/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

     - Display #1
     - Update #0
     - Update #1
+    - Rectangle instance to dictionary representation

 - Create a Square:
     - And now, the Square!
     - Square size
     - Square update
-    - Rectangle instance to dictionary representation
     - Square instance to dictionary representation
-    - Dictionary to JSON string
-    - JSON string to file
-    - JSON string to dictionary
-    - Dictionary to Instance
-    - File to instances